Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: The KT order estimator

+The distribution given in \eqref{kt-mix} is the integrated marginal likelihood of the model, also known as model evidence under a Bayesian perspective, see for example the related work \cite{latouche2012variational}.
+Because of the specifc choice of $\nu_k(\pi, P)$, in this paper we will follow the information-theoretical tradition and call the integrated likelihood given in \eqref{kt-mix} the Krichevsky-Trofimov mixture and the derived estimator for the number of communities \eqref{est_kt} the KT estimator.

-As in other model selection problems where the KT approach has proved to be very useful, as for example in the case of Context Tree Models \citep{csiszar-talata-2006} or Hidden Markov models \citep{gassiat2003optimal}, in the case of the SBM there is a closed relationship between the KT mixture distribution and the maximum likelihood function.
-The following proposition shows a non asymptotic uniform upper bound for the log ratio between these two functions.
+As in other model selection problems where the KT approach has proved to be very useful, see for example \cite{liu1994order, gassiat2003optimal,csiszar-talata-2006}, in the case of the SBM there is a closed relationship between the KT mixture distribution and the maximum likelihood function.
+The following proposition shows non asymptotic uniform bounds for the log-likelihood function in terms of the logarithm of the KT distribution.
 Its proof is postponed to the Appendix.